Do you really need a different type of gun for different types of shooting?

 5. You might not be over-thinking because it’s not your gun.

 The important thing is to get the right gun for you and the type of shooting you do most.
 You may need to shoot many different guns to find the one that suits you perfectly.
-When you feel you have found that gun it is so important you get it fitted to you.
-Doing that really makes it your gun.

 If you find a gun you shoot well with, and it fits properly, stick with it and enjoy getting better.
 But the gun alone does not make you a better shot.